Tony Shaffer & Matt Couch Return To Talk Brandi Love & The Future For Republicans | OAP #36

 It's pretty sweet.

-It's just they know most of them are, you know, believe it or not.
+Most of them are, you know, believe it or not.

-Like I know Jenny.
+Like, I know Jennifer.

-Well, yeah, because they're de-banked, they're all debanked.
+Well, yeah, because they're de-banked.

 None of them can get like a regular bank account.

-I love the fact that they were like, You're doing this just for a money grab.
+I love the fact that they were like, you're doing this just for a money grab.

 I'm like, no, she's not.

-You know, if she wants to make 150 grand, she's she can book a weekend.
+If she wants to make $150,000, she can book a weekend.

-You know, I mean, she this is crazy.
+I mean, this is crazy.

-No, throw away.
+No, throw her.

 The kicked out thing is how she's getting so much exposure.

-But what cracks me up is she's wearing a sun dress and heels, and and and there were literally conservatives talking about what she was wearing.
+And there were literally conservatives talking about what she was wearing.

-I'm like, have you seen what the 19 to 25-year-old women are wearing that are at this conference?
+And I'm like, have you seen what the 19 to 25-year-old women are wearing that are at this conference?

 They're all wearing dresses shorter than hers.